tensorlayer/TensorLayer/README.md

 # Citation
-If you find it is useful, please cite our paper in your project and paper.
+If you find it is useful, please cite our paper：

 ```
 @article{haoTL2017,